shaack/cm-chessboard/README.md

         showCoordinates: true, // show ranks and files
         borderType: BORDER_TYPE.thin, // thin: thin border, frame: wide border with coordinates in it, none: no border
         aspectRatio: 1, // height/width.
 Set to `undefined`, if you want to define it only in the css.
+        moveFromMarker: MARKER_TYPE.frame, // the marker used to mark the start square
-        moveMarker: MARKER_TYPE.frame // the marker used for moves },
+        moveToMarker: MARKER_TYPE.frame // the marker used to mark the square where the figure is moving to },
     responsive: true, // resizes the board based on element size
     animationDuration: 300, // pieces animation duration in milliseconds